keptn/lifecycle-toolkit/docs/content/en/docs/install/_index.md

 ## View DORA metrics in a better way

 It is much more user friendly to provide dashboards for metrics, logs and traces.
-So let's install two new Observability components to help us:
+So let's install new Observability components to help us:

-- Cert manager - Jaeger requires cert-manager
+- Cert manager: Jaeger requires cert-manager
-- Jaeger to store and view traces
+- Jaeger: Store and view DORA deployment traces
+- Prometheus: Store DORA metrics
-- An OpenTelemetry collector to scrape the metrics from the above metrics endpoint and the OpenTelemetry traces of deployments emitted by KLT.
-The OTEL collector will then send this data to Prometheus and Jaeger respectively
+- OpenTelemetry collector: Scrape metrics from the above DORA metrics endpoint.Forward this data to Prometheus
-- Prometheus to store the metrics
-- Jaeger to store the OpenTelemetry deployment traces
-- Grafana (and some prebuilt dashboards) to visualise the data
+- Grafana (and some prebuilt dashboards): Visualise the data

 ### Install Cert-Manager